Liposaction

 Complications after liposuction on the face and neck

-Liposuction on face and neck: postoperative period
+Liposuction on the face and neck: postoperative period

 Liposuction technique on the face and neck

-Preoperative marking for face and neck liposuction
+Preoperative marking for liposuction of the face and neck

 Indications for liposuction on the face and neck